 So, let’s better understand an NFT and know how to spin your head around it.

-As mentioned before, people mostly use Ethereum to trade NFTs in the online space, so when you create an NFT and want to sell it for an increased price, you will need to use Ethereum like service while paying a gas (transaction) fee.
+As mentioned before, people mostly use Ethereum to trade NFTs online, so when you create an NFT and want to sell it for an increased price, you will need to use the Ethereum service while paying a gas (transaction) fee.
 This fee can vary depending on your needs.
-Whatever you do with the blockchain – from minting to trading NFTs – will cost you a gas fee!
+Whatever you do with the blockchain - from minting to trading NFTs - will cost you a gas fee!

 Finally, let’s discuss the step-by-step process to list your NFT on an online marketplace:

-Thorough research would give you a better understanding of available marketplaces online and allow you to find a valid one to sell your NFT.
+Thorough research would better understand available marketplaces online and allow you to find a valid one to sell your NFT.
 However, there are only a few marketplaces that use different blockchains.
-So it won’t take much of your time.
+So it won't take much of your time.

 List of Top NFT marketplaces and the type of blockchain they use -